 Silene orientalis is a biennial or short-lived perennial that self sows where it is happy.
 Mine has spread itself around the garden, where it looks great with the other June-blooming perennials and annuals.
 Hardy in zones 4-8.

 Sowing Silene orientalis Seeds

-Start seeds indoors 8 weeks before the last frost date.
-Barely cover with soil.
+Start silene seeds indoors 8 weeks before the last frost date.
+Barely cover the seeds with soil.
 Full sun to part shade.
-Spacing 12".